 The Science and Technology Campus is located approximately 30 miles west of the nation’s capital in the Innovation Park research and development business park.
 Along with its neighbors, the campus is a major contributor to a competitive environment for pioneering academic, research, and business activities.

-Along with administrative, teaching, and research spaces, the Science and Technology Campus is home to such facilities as the 300-seat Verizon Auditorium, the Freedom Aquatic and Fitness Center, The EDGE, the Hylton Performing Arts Center, a Biomedical Research Laboratory, and Beacon Hall (graduate student housing).
+Along with administrative, teaching, and research spaces, the Science and Technology Campus is home to such facilities as the 300-seat Verizon Auditorium and other spaces available for event rentals, the Freedom Aquatic and Fitness Center, The EDGE, the Hylton Performing Arts Center, a Biomedical Research Laboratory, and Beacon Hall (graduate student housing).
 The following Centers conduct research at the Science and Technology Campus: